jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux (Draft)/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     After the second press of the `Tab` key, the command expands into `Get-ChildItem`, which is PowerShell's equivalent of the `ls` command.

-1. It gets even better.
+1. It gets better.
 Add a space and a dash to the end of the command and press `Tab` twice:

     <pre>
     Get-ChildItem -&lt;TAB&gt;&lt;TAB&gt;</pre>

-    PowerShell responds by listing all possible parameters to the `Get-ChildItem` cmdlet:
+    PowerShell responds by listing all possible parameters to `Get-ChildItem`:

     <pre>
     Path                 Attributes           WarningAction